Northeastern-Electric-Racing/LearningSessions/react/README.md

 3. Tailwind
    1. Tailwind is the reason we have a whole bunch of random words inside of the className attribute.
 Tailwind provides premade classes that help us style our websites.
 For now we can ignore these since I will be providing them for simplicity.

-Now let’s use our `<PlanterPreview …/>` in our page index.tsx.
+Now let’s use our `<PlanterPreview …/>` in our page app.tsx.
 First, let’s import everything we are going to need for our PlanterPreview.

 ```tsx
 import PlanterPreview from './components/PlanterPreview';